KirillKudaev/DiningServicesDB/README.md

 - User may look up the times the dining room or pub opens and closes
 - User may check in to the dining room or pub
 - User remains checked in until the user checks out or 1 hour has elapsed since the check in
-- User has the option to indicate that he or she can sponsor a meal
 - User can rate and comment about a certain dish

 ### Version 2 Requirements